-Instruction Hours/week: L:3 T:0 P:0 Marks: Internal:40 External:60 Total:100
+Instruction Hours/week: L:3 T:0 P:2 Marks: Internal:40 External:60 Total:100

-- To explain the properties of biomolecules and its reactions involved. - To identify the functional role of food components and their interaction in food products in terms of colour, flavour, texture and nutrient composition - To discuss and use effectively, food composition tables and databases. - To compare the various physical and chemical properties of foods - To illustrate the analysis of proteins and lipids
+- Explain the properties of biomolecules and its reactions involved. - Identify the functional role of food components and their interaction in food products in terms of colour, flavour, texture and nutrient composition. - Discuss and use effectively, food composition tables and databases. - Compare the various physical and chemical properties of foods. - Illustrate the analysis of proteins and lipids.